ygorbunkov/datatables-multiple-criteria-filter/README.md

 Search is implemented using external search plug-in, so DataTables smart search feature is not in effect.

+Since the filtering is done client side, plug-in is not capable to filter DataTables operating in server-side processing mode (`serverSide: true` option).

 To start using plug-in, you may simply refer to mFilter.js, mFilter.css within 'head' section:

 ```HTML